Select Language:

 Meeting someone in person

-We don’t recommend that you meet up with someone that you’ve only chatted to online, but if you do decide to meet up with someone then follow these common sense rules from the Thinkuknow websit
+We don’t recommend that you meet up with someone that you’ve only chatted to online, but if you do decide to meet up with someone then follow these common sense rules from the Thinkuknow website

 If you are worried about the amount of time you spend online, or know that you already spend too much time online because it’s having a negative affect on your life, it is absolutely not too late to get help.
 Being prepared to get help is the first step to getting help.

-Image of someone gaming
+Image of someone gaming.

 Beat eating disorders logo